Uplift » How Long Can a Lawyer Hold Your Settlement Check?

 Paying Liens and Bills

-Most liens can be settled expediently unless the government has placed a lien against your settlement.
+Most liens can be settled expediently, unless the government has placed a lien against your settlement.
 When liens involve government-funded programs like Medicaid and Medicare, resolving them can take months.

 Credit Card Icon